Gerimis Art Project (Malaysia)

 Biography

-Gerimis Art is an artistic and archiving collective that centres long-term collaborative fieldwork with Peninsular Malaysia’s Indigenous Orang Asli artists, artisans and communities.
-The collective co-create artworks, publications, exhibitions, workshops and materials that highlight their histories, customs and ecological wisdom, while advocating for the rights and the return of their customary territories.
-Gerimis Art is co-founded by Wen Di Sia, with art direction by Sharon Yap Li Hui.See their work at the Festival
+Gerimis Art is an artistic and archiving collective that focuses on long-term collaborative fieldwork with Peninsular Malaysia’s Indigenous Orang Asli artists, artisans, and communities.
+The collective co-creates artworks, publications, exhibitions, workshops, and materials that highlight their histories, customs, and ecological wisdom, while advocating for their rights and the return of their customary territories.
+Gerimis Art was co-founded by Wen Di Sia, with art direction by Sharon Yap Li Hui.See their work at the Festival

 Biography

-Youngsook Choi’s socially engaged site-specific practice explores the intimate aesthetics of solidarity and collective healing under the umbrella theme of political spirituality.
-In recent years, ecological grief has been her focus, situating collective grief and witnessing as a process of socio-political autopsy, while building eco-literacy as an emergent pedagogy.
-Embedding organising, collective imagination and solidarity infrastructure into her art language, Choi founded the transnational eco-grief council Foreshadowing and co-founded the practice-based research collective Decolonising Botany.See their work at the Festival
+Youngsook Choi’s socially engaged, site-specific practice explores the intimate aesthetics of solidarity and collective healing within the umbrella theme of political spirituality.
+In recent years, ecological grief has been her focus, situating collective grief and witnessing as a process of socio-political autopsy, while cultivating eco-literacy as an emergent pedagogy.
+Embedding organising, collective imagination, and solidarity infrastructure into her artistic language, Choi founded the transnational eco-grief council Foreshadowing and co-founded the practice-based research collective Decolonising Botany.See their work at the Festival

 Biography

-Kent Lee is an award-winning music designer, sound artist and composer.
-Known for his innovative approach to blending acoustic and electronic sounds, Lee’s work spans across dance, theatre and multidisciplinary art.
-He has performed both in Malaysia and overseas, and has received multiple accolades, including the Best Music & Sound Design awards at the 2019 BOH Cameronian Arts Awards and the 2024 ADA Drama Awards for The Brotherhood.See their work at the Festival
+Kent Lee is an award-winning music designer, sound artist, and composer.
+Known for his innovative approach to blending acoustic and electronic sounds, Lee’s work spans dance, theatre, and multidisciplinary art.
+He has performed in Malaysia and internationally, and has received multiple accolades, including Best Music & Sound Design at the 2019 BOH Cameronian Arts Awards and the 2024 ADA Drama Awards for The Brotherhood.See their work at the Festival

 Biography

-Ronnie Bahari is a Temuan-Semai photographer, musician and activist.
-He plays various Orang Asli traditional instruments such as the pensol (bamboo nose flute) and genggong (bamboo mouth harp).
+Ronnie Bahari is a Temuan-Semai photographer, musician, and activist.
+He plays various Orang Asli traditional instruments, such as the pensol (bamboo nose flute) and genggong (bamboo mouth harp).
 He is also the president of Persatuan Kebudayaan dan Kesenian Orang Asal Perak (PKKOAP).
-His photography, musical, and organisation’s endeavours help to preserve and promote the Orang Asli cultural heritage to the younger generation and also the international level.See their work at the Festival
+His photography, music, and organisational work help preserve and promote Orang Asli cultural heritage to younger generations and on the international stage.See their work at the Festival

 This website uses cookies to ensure you get the best experience.
 View our privacy policy